adamlilith/enmSdmX/README.md

 Most functions are prefixed with the main data type they create or manipulate:
 * `crs*`: Create or lookup coordinate reference systems
-* `eval*`: Evaluate a SDM/ENM, calculate niche overlap, or compare response functions
+* `eval*`: Evaluate an SDM/ENM, calculate niche overlap, or compare response functions
 * `rast*`: Create or manipulate rasters
 * `points*`: Create or manipulate spatial points
 * `predict*`: Predict from a model object